File Coverage

 when instatiating objects.

-L<Log::Abstraction> and L<Config::Abstraction> are modules developed to solve a specific need:
+L<Log::Abstraction> and L<Config::Abstraction> are modules developed to solve a specific need,

 runtime configurability without needing to rewrite or hardcode behaviours.

-The goal is to allow individual modules to enable or disable features on the fly, and to do it using whatever configuration system the user prefers.
+The goal is to allow individual modules to enable or disable features on the fly,

 Although the initial aim was general configurability,